How to Build a Pitched Roof On a Pergola: 5 Easiest Steps

 • The 3rd Step: Joist Ends Sizing and Trim

-In this third step of building a pitched roof on a pergola, when you have most of the joists for the pitched roof pergola ready to go, make sure they are all the same size.
+In this third step of building a pitched roof on a pergola, ensure they are all the same size when you have most of the joists for the pitched roof pergola ready to go.
 Fasten the joists to a massive piece of lumber and then use a cutter to chop them all down along the wood lining to retrieve identical details.

 • The 4th Step: Connect the Joist Ends to the Shade Canopy